 Next, it’s time to top the ridge now that the panels are in place.
 You’ll need to add an exterior closure strip to do so.
 Install the ridge cap according to the manufacturer’s directions, which usually calls for putting screws through each major rib of the metal roof panel and overlapping adjacent sections by about 6 inches.

 As a local Bossier City Roofing Company, Quality Exteriors is licensed and insured in Louisiana and Texas, and all of our projects are properly permitted and inspected.
 Our number one priority is to install a roof that will protect one of your most valued assets—your home.
-To receive a free quote or home inspection, contact us today by calling 318-747-1254 or filling out our online intake form.
+To receive a free quote or home inspection from our North Louisiana roof installation and replacement company, contact us today by calling 318-747-1254 or filling out our online intake form.